Knotx/knotx/README.md

   <img src="https://github.com/Cognifide/knotx/blob/master/icons/180x180.png?raw=true" alt="Knot.x Logo"/>
 </p>

-Knot.x is a light-weight and high-performance **reactive microservice assembler**.
+Knot.x is a lightweight and high-performance **reactive microservice assembler**.
 It allows you to get rid of all the dynamic data from your content repository and put it into a fast and scalable world of microservices.

 We care a lot about speed and that is why we built it on [Vert.x](http://vertx.io/), known as one of the well performing framework for event driven applications.